iambriccardo/distribuito/README.md

 - Column-oriented with nearly infinite scalability for adding new columns.
 - File-based with an efficient custom file format (Apache Parquet support could be added in the future).
-- Distributed query execution across multiple nodes (still TBD).
+- Distributed query execution across multiple nodes.